- The 5 Best Selling Bone Conduction Headphones

 - DESIGNED FOR LONG WEAR - Titanium wraparound headbands are lightweight and flexible to ensure maximum...

-- Open-Ear Comfort - Patented bone conduction technology delivers premium audio through the cheekbone,...
+- OPEN-EAR DESIGN - Patented bone conduction technology delivers audio through the cheekbone, keeping you...

 Have you ever wondered why you perceive your own voice as deeper than it actually sounds?
 The answer is quite simple: bone conduction.
 Our skulls conduct lower frequencies better than the air around us does, leading to us experiencing our own voice as being deeper and fuller than other people would.